The Domestic Church

 Sunday Mass is 1 hour out of the week, there are another 167 hours in each week many of which are spent in our families.
-The Domestic Church helps us to keep our homes and our lives focused on Christ as we show our children how the importance of truly living out our faith on a daily basis.
+The Domestic Church helps us to keep our homes and our lives focused on Christ as we show our children the importance of truly living our faith on a daily basis.

 “Catholic parents must learn to form their family as a “Domestic Church,” a church in the home as it were, where God is honored, his law is respected, prayer is a normal event, virtue is transmitted by word and example, and everyone shares the hopes, the problems and sufferings of everyone else.
 All this is not to advocate a return to some outdated style of living: It is to return to the roots of human development and human happiness!”

 Pope John Paul II

 How can my family become a Domestic Church?

 Getting started is often the hardest part and so we have put together some ideas based around 4 areas that could help change your family home into a Domestic Church.

 Praying with your children is a very simple way to be a Domestic Church.

 Consider beginning with prayers at Meals, the “Bless us, O Lord” prayer is an easy one for all the family to remember and forms a great habit for your little ones.